 Here's how much you could save by working with an agent who charges a $2,000 flat-fee compared to a traditional listing agent.

-Top alternatives to a limited-service real estate agent
+Top budget-friendly alternatives to limited-service listings

-Listing your home for sale by owner (FSBO)
+List your home for sale by owner (FSBO)

 You can bypass a listing agent altogether by selling your home all on your own.
 If you're an experienced seller and confident in your ability to find a buyer without listing on the MLS, you can maximize your savings by selling FSBO.